mbhulin/OrientTutorial/create_the_search_method.md

 OSQLSynchQuery query1 = new OSQLSynchQuery ("select in as pos, Score as combiScore from PROB_IS_AT where out = ? and in.@class = 'Position'");

 ```
-Each edge connects two vertices: **out** specifies the source vertex where the edge comes out and **in** specifies the target vertex where the edge goes in. out must be our search object.
-Instead of doing some String-operations and insert the
+Each edge connects two vertices: **out** specifies the source vertex where the edge comes out and **in** specifies the target vertex where the edge goes into. **out** must be our search object.
+Instead of doing some String-operations and insert the **rid** (record id) of the object into the where condition we use a [prepared query](http://orientdb.com/docs/last/Document-Database.html#prepared-query).
+The '?' in ``where out = ?`` is a parameter that is passed at execution time.

+Since we are only interested in PROB_IS_AT edges leading to a position we add a second condition that the class of the target vertex must be 'Position'.
+The special